vseryakov/backendjs/README.md

 * Supports push notifications for mobile devices, APN and GCM
 * Supports HTTP(S) reverse proxy mode where multiple Web workers are load-balanced by the proxy server running in the master process instead of relying on the OS scheduling between processes listening on the same port.
-* Can be used with any MVC or other types of frameworks that work on top or with the Express server.
+* Can be used with any MVC, MVVC or other types of frameworks that work on top or with the Express server.
-* Hosted on [github](https://github.com/vseryakov/backendjs), http://bkjs.io or http://vseryakov.github.io/backendjs, BSD licensed.
+* Hosted on [github](https://github.com/vseryakov/backendjs), BSD licensed.

 Check out the [Documentation](http://bkjs.io) for more details.